 The public baths

-As well as admiring the bath from the outside, you can soak in the highly prized waters yourself, with a variety of options depending on your budget.
-There are two gender-separated public baths you can try, with one considered a little more prestigious.
-On the ground floor is Kami no Yu, meaning Bath of the Gods, while on the second floor is the smaller Bath of the Spirits, Tama no Yu.
-Bathing with the spirits, in true Miyazaki-inspired style is the more prestigious and costs extra, but there are four price options to choose from.
+In addition to admiring the bath from the outside, you can soak in the highly prized waters yourself, with a variety of options depending on your budget.
+There are two gender-separated public baths you can try.
+On the ground floor is Kami no Yu, meaning Bath of the Gods, while on the second floor is the smaller Tama no Yu, Bath of the Spirits.
+Bathing with the spirits in true Miyazaki-inspired style is considered the more prestigious and costs extra, but there are four price options to choose from.
 While the Japanese ticket office is pretty confusing, you can scan the QR code for English pricing details.

 Option 2: ¥840 includes yukata rental and access to the relaxation room, along with a senbei rice cracker and tea.
 You can stay for an hour between 6am and 10pm with last entry at 9pm.

 Option 3: For ¥1,250 you can use both baths and as well as everything included in option two, you get a rental towel and a guided tour of the Yushinden.
 You can stay for one hour between 6am and 10pm with final entry at 9pm.

 Option 4: ¥1,550 allows you all of the above as well as access to a private tatami relaxation room on the third floor, Botchan Dango sweets instead of senbei, plus an additional 20 minutes.
 Your 80-minute visit must take place between 6am and 10pm with last entry at 8:40pm.